 For the purpose of the present document clause 6.1.1.3.2 of TS 29.165 v11.5.0 (2012-12) applies as follows:

-For any method in table 6.1, the SIP header fields applicable on the II-NNI are detailed in the corresponding method tables for the UA role and proxy role sending behavior in Annex A of 3GPP TS 24.229 [5].
-Unless other information is specified in the normative part of the present specification, the applicability of header fields at the II-NNI can be derived for each method from the corresponding tables in annex A of 3GPP TS 24.229 [5] as follows:
+For any method in table 6.1, the SIP header fields applicable on the NNI are detailed in the corresponding method tables for the UA role and proxy role sending behavior in Annex A of 3GPP TS 24.229 [5].
+Unless other information is specified in the normative part of the present specification, the applicability of header fields at the NNI can be derived for each method from the corresponding tables in annex A of 3GPP TS 24.229 [5] as follows:

-- All header fields not present in the corresponding tables in Annex A of 3GPP TS 24.229 or marked as "n/a" in both the "RFC status" and "profile status" columns for the UA role and proxy role sending behaviour of that tables are not applicable at the II-NNI.
+- All header fields not present in the corresponding tables in Annex A of 3GPP TS 24.229 or marked as "n/a" in both the "RFC status" and "profile status" columns for the UA role and proxy role sending behaviour of that tables are not applicable at the NNI.

-NOTE 1: Operators could choose to apply header fields for other SIP extensions on an II-NNI based on bilateral agreements, but this is outside the scope of the present specification.
+NOTE 1: Operators could choose to apply header fields for other SIP extensions on an NNI based on bilateral agreements, but this is outside the scope of the present specification.

-- All header fields which are marked as "o" in at least one of the "RFC status" or the "profile status" profile columns for the sending behaviour in the corresponding UA role and proxy role tables in annex A of 3GPP TS 24.229 [5] and as "n/a" or "o" in the other such columns are applicable at II-NNI based on bilateral agreement between operators.
+- All header fields which are marked as "o" in at least one of the "RFC status" or the "profile status" profile columns for the sending behaviour in the corresponding UA role and proxy role tables in annex A of 3GPP TS 24.229 [5] and as "n/a" or "o" in the other such columns are applicable at NNI based on bilateral agreement between operators.

-- All header fields which are marked as "m" in at least one of the "RFC status" or the "profile status" columns for the sending behaviour in the corresponding UA role or proxy role table in annex A of 3GPP TS 24.229 [5] and as "n/a", "o", or "m" in the other such columns are applicable at the II-NNI.
+- All header fields which are marked as "m" in at least one of the "RFC status" or the "profile status" columns for the sending behaviour in the corresponding UA role or proxy role table in annex A of 3GPP TS 24.229 [5] and as "n/a", "o", or "m" in the other such columns are applicable at the NNI.

-- If conditions are specified, they are also applicable at the II-NNI and the above rules are applicable to the "n/a", "o" and "m" values within the conditions.
+- If conditions are specified, they are also applicable at the NNI and the above rules are applicable to the "n/a", "o" and "m" values within the conditions.

 NOTE 2: In the above rules, the RFC profile columns are taken into account in order to enable interworking with non-3GPP networks,

-Applicability of SIP header fields on a non-roaming II-NNI
+Applicability of SIP header fields on a non-roaming NNI

 For the purpose of the present document clause 6.1.1.5 of TS 29.165 v11.5.0 (2012-12) applies as follows:

-The following SIP header fields are only applicable on a non-roaming II-NNI or for the loopback traversal scenario:
+The following SIP header fields are only applicable on a non-roaming NNI or for the loopback traversal scenario:

 - P-Refused-URI-List

-Notations of the codes

-Moved to Section 7.1.1.1.
+.

 Modes of signalling